-Skin Library
+Skin Encyclopedia

 Large, square belly scales with an umbilical scar.
 Hornback cuts show prominent ridged spine.
 American alligator has distinctive pitting pattern.